 I decided to park in the Indiana lot.
 This is the lot I usually park in.
 I took a picture to make sure I knew exactly where I parked.

 This parking was right by Sears.
-We went to try to walk in and the doors were locked.
-I’m not sure if it was because there was rumor that a Black Lives Matter protest was possibly going to happen or what was going on.
-Their signs said they were open but their doors were locked.
-Now with it being cold, this was no fun because we left our jackets in the car due to the fact that inside the mall was warm and we’d be walking around and would ultimately have to carry the jackets because we’d be too warm to keep them on the whole time.
+We went to try to walk in, and the doors were locked.
+I'm not sure if it was because there was a rumor that a Black Lives Matter protest was possibly going to happen or what was going on.
+Their signs said they were open, but their doors were locked.
+Now with it being cold, this was no fun because we left our jackets in the car due to the fact that inside the mall was warm and we'd be walking around and would ultimately have to carry the jackets because we'd be too warm to keep them on the whole time.
 We walked around to another entrance and finally made it in.
 I decided to snap a picture of the store we were by so I had a reference when it came time to leave.

 What I figured the most efficient thing to do is walk circles around the mall since it went in a full circle.
-We’d use these large Christmas trees as reference to know we made a full circle and we could move to the next floor and explore the stores there.
+We'd use these large Christmas trees as a reference to know we made a full circle, and we could move to the next floor and explore the stores there.

 We got there somewhat early.
 The mall itself wasn’t too busy.